Skadefryd21/The-CS-Manifesto/README.md

 An example of when this rule comes into play:
 Second round, both teams do not have enough funds to full buy all necessary utility, weapons and armor, this creates a situation where the uninformed team will buy kevlar, an mp9 or famas, and a single nade if lucky.

-The informed team will buy full armor, a deagle and a set of nades, the informed team is able to withstand headshots at any range, the uninformed- even with full kevlar can now die at any range by a well places deagle shot, the informed team is also now able to halt executes or take sites with nades.
+The informed team will buy full armor, a deagle and a set of nades, the informed team is able to withstand headshots at any range, the uninformed- even with full kevlar can now die at any range by a well placed deagle shot as well as the informed team now being able to halt executes or take sites with a peace of mind that they will not die to a lucky stray bullet to the head on entry.

 ---